Import Source: InDesign

 Six Essential Winemaking Techniques

-MEMBERS ONLYCommercial winemakers and wine industry professionals don’t become experts overnight.
+Commercial winemakers and wine industry professionals don’t become experts overnight.
 It can take many vintages to figure out what works and what doesn’t work in a home or commercial winery.
-But that doesn’t mean hobby winemaking has to be hard — and it helps to get some pro-level advice to boost your confidence.
-We spoke with
+But that

 A Year in a the Life of a Wine: Part II (Grape Processing)